 - Aitken Street – a pedestrian-only cordon is in place to the north of the NZ Defence Building, 2-12 Aitken Street (corner Aitken/Mulgrave Street) following further inspections on 22/11/2016.
 Mulgrave Street Cordon Map (388KB PDF)

 - Tory Street – Courtenay Central building and car park have been evacuated.
-Cordons are in place on Tory Street between Wakefield Street and Courtenay Place on the Reading Cinemas side of the street: Tory Street / Courtenay Place Cordon Map (2.5MB PDF).
-Effective as of 9am Friday 30 December 2016.
+Cordons are in place on Tory Street between Wakefield Street and Courtenay Place on the Reading Cinemas side of the street, but pedestrian pathways are accessible.

 Warrants for insurance claims